leafal-io/api/README.md

 # rest-api
-Documentation for the leafal.io REST JSON API.
+This repository contains documentation for the leafal.io REST JSON API.